GUEST BLOGGER: Mark S. Smith, Executive Coach & Author

 Culture is not an abstract idea.
 Culture is a set of observable behaviors that are reinforced over time by people and systems.
 Remember, sustained behaviors are determined by the consequences you provide.
 Consequences, both positive and negative, are the key to changing and sustaining behaviors.
 When you choose what behaviors to reinforce and which ones to extinguish, you are intentionally shifting the culture of your team.

-Many organizations attempt to put in place a culture code or set of core beliefs to drive a desired culture.
+Many organizations attempt to put in place a culture code or set of core beliefs to drive the desired culture.
 While this may serve to create an agreed baseline, the sustainability is determined by what you and others do, or don’t do, in response to behaviors.
 Putting systems in place that focus on the consequences is essential to sustaining a culture that drives high performance in teams.

 An important part of this sustainable system is the behavior of the leader.
 As the leader is perhaps the most important provider of consequences, his or her response has more influence over the sustained behavior, and therefore, culture, than any other element.
 This is true of both positive consequences, like praise and celebration, as well as negative consequences like reprimands.